Picovoice/octopus/demo/c/README.md

 ## Run Index Demo

 Indexes a given audio file and saves the metadata.
-In the following, replace `${APP_ID}` with the AppID provided by [Picovoice Console](https://picovoice.ai/console/), replace `${AUDIO_PATH}` with the path to a given audio file and replace `${INDEX_PATH}` with the path to cached index file.
+In the following, replace `${ACCESS_KEY}` with the AccessKey provided by [Picovoice Console](https://picovoice.ai/console/), replace `${AUDIO_PATH}` with the path to a given audio file and replace `${INDEX_PATH}` with the path to cached index file.

 ### Ubuntu